leslk/tauri-notes-app/README.md

 cargo tauri build
 ```

+find the dmg file in src-tauri > target > release > dmg and open it, it will install tauri_notes_app on your computer

 ## Documentation

 you can access the full documentation of the project by doing these following steps